lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that for most signature algorithms, the signature is determined by the signature algorithm and the authentication key algorithm together.
 When using static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R, respectively, and the public authentication keys are called G_I and G_R, respectively.

+For X.509 the authentication key is represented with a SubjectPublicKeyInfo field.
 For CWT and CCS, the authentication key is represented with a 'cnf' claim {{RFC8747}} containing a COSE_Key {{I-D.ietf-cose-rfc8152bis-struct}}.
-For X509 the authentication key is represented with a SubjectPublicKeyInfo field.

 ### Authentication Credentials {#auth-cred}

 The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder.
-CRED_x is an end-entity certificate / CWT (i.e., not a chain or bag).
+CRED_x is an end-entity X.509 or C509 certificate / CWT (i.e., not a chain or bag).
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".

+EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined including X.509, C509, CWT and CCS.

-CRED_x needs to be defined such that it is identical when generated by Initiator or Responder, see {{applicability}}.
-The Initiator and Responder are expected to agree on an exect encoding of the credential, i.e. the COSE 'kid' parameter refer to a specific encoding.
-They parties might agree to always reencode an CBOR based credentian in bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}} but this is not recommended.
+CRED_x needs to be defined such that it is identical when used by Initiator or Responder.
+The Initiator and Responder are expected to agree on a specific encoding of the credential, see {{applicability}}.
+The common encoding is needed in particular when the credential is not transported, e.g., when using the COSE 'kid' parameter for identification.
+A preferred common encoding for a CBOR based credential is bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}, but for performance reasons it is not recommended to always re-encode the credentials before use.

-EDHOC relies on COSE for identification of authentication credentials see {{id_cred}} and supports all credential types for which COSE header parameters are defined including X509, C509, CWT and CCS.

-* When the authentication credential is a X.509 certificate, CRED_x is the end-entity DER encoded certificate wrapped in a bstr {{I-D.ietf-cose-x509}}.
+* When the authentication credential is a X.509 certificate, CRED_x SHALL be the end-entity DER encoded certificate wrapped in a bstr {{I-D.ietf-cose-x509}}.
-* When the authentication credential is a C509 certificate, CRED_x is the the end-entity C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}
+* When the authentication credential is a C509 certificate, CRED_x SHALL be the end-entity C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}
-* When the authentication credential is a COSE_Key in a CWT {{RFC8392}}, CRED_x is the untagged CWT.
+* When the authentication credential is a COSE_Key in a CWT {{RFC8392}}, CRED_x SHALL be the untagged CWT.
-* When the authentication credential is a COSE_Key not in a CWT, CRED_x is an untagged CCS.
-Naked COSE_Keys are dressed as CCS when used in EDHOC which is done by prefixing the COSE_Key with 0xA108A101.
+* When the authentication credential is a COSE_Key but not in a CWT, CRED_x SHALL be an untagged CCS.
+      * Naked COSE_Keys are thus dressed as CCS when used in EDHOC, which is done by prefixing the COSE_Key with 0xA108A101.

-Example: An example of CCS CRED_x containing an X25519 static Diffie-Hellman key and an EUI-64 identity is shown below:
+An example of a CRED_x is shown below; a CCS containing an X25519 static Diffie-Hellman key and an EUI-64 identity:

 ~~~~~~~~~~~
 {                                              /CCS/